alexandre-lelain/components-extra/README.md

 You can override this theme with the prop `otherTheme` of the `StyledProvider` component mentionned above.

-Say, for example you want to override the 2 main palette colors to have this:
+Say, for example, you want to override the 2 main palette colors to have this:

 ```js
 // YourTheme.js